jelimo63/U-DOC/README.md

 # U-DOC
-It is the privacy policy page for THE U&amp;DOC  website
+It is the privacy policy  and terms of use page for THE U&amp;DOC  website